-- 1. Negotiations for a global climate change agreement have been slow, reflecting the complexity of the factors and forces involved and the many questions on policy responses, responsibilities and resources that remain unanswered. - 2.
-There is growing evidence that climate change will significantly increase the risk of food insecurity and undernutrition, undermining gains in cutting extreme poverty and hunger rates, the first Millennium Development Goal (MDG 1).
-The Intergovernmental Panel on Climate Change (IPCC) report concludes that hunger and malnutrition linked to extreme climatic events may be among the most important consequences of climate change. - 3.
-The impact of climate change poses tremendous humanitarian and developmental challenges and has implications for WFP as a frontline United Nations agency in the fight against hunger.
-Echoing the Secretary-General's call for all United Nations agencies to address climate change, in 2007 the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development (IFAD) and WFP pledged to give their continued support to countries "to ensure that the impacts of climate change do not exacerbate hunger and poverty". - 4.
-This document outlines how WFP has addressed the impact of climate change on hunger so far, and how it plans to address it in the future.
+Climate change is a complex issue that cuts across strategic matters such as global leadership, global governance, resource scarcity and security and has given rise to debates on fundamental questions such as the sustainability of current development pathways.
+Negotiations for a global climate change agreement have been slow, reflecting the complexity of the factors and forces involved and the many questions on policy responses, responsibilities and resources that remain unanswered.

+- 2. There is growing evidence that climate change will significantly increase the risk of food insecurity and undernutrition, undermining gains in cutting extreme poverty and hunger rates, the first Millennium Development Goal (MDG 1).
+The Intergovernmental Panel on Climate Change (IPCC) report concludes that hunger and malnutrition linked to extreme climatic events may be among the most important consequences of climate change.2 - 3.
+The impact of climate change poses tremendous humanitarian and developmental challenges.
+This has implications for WFP as a frontline United Nations agency in the fight against hunger.
+Echoing the Secretary-General's call for all United Nations agencies to address climate change, in 2007 the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development (IFAD) and WFP pledged to give their continued support to countries "to ensure that the impacts of climate change do not exacerbate hunger and poverty".3 - 4.
+This document outlines the ways in which WFP has addressed the impact of climate change on hunger so far, and describes its plans to address it in the future, building on its mandate "to assist in the continuum from emergency relief to development by giving priority to supporting disaster prevention, preparedness and mitigation and post-disaster rehabilitation activities".4